How does RouteNote Compare to other music distribution services?

 It may not seem like a lot of money, but imagine how most people don't recoup this.

-What's happening is that artitsts are getting poorer with every upload.
+What's happening is that artists are getting poorer with every upload.

-Can't know RouteNote distributor though, that's just the game.
+Can't know the RouteNote distributor though, that's just the game.

-Other distributors charge a lot for Youtube content ID (even though you can get it free) but thus is wild to me.
+Other distributors charge a lot for YouTube content ID (even though you can get it free) but this is wild to me.

-The free distribution and Soundcloud monetisation is fine, but I personally would not spend my money on a distribution company if I can get the service for free.
+The free distribution and Soundcloud monetization are fine, but I personally would not spend my money on a distribution company if I could get the service for free.

 Boost Collective is the #1 up-and-coming music distribution for artists, letting you put your music out there for free.